 Height: 1,128 feet

-The 360 Chicago observatory on the 94th floor of the John Hancock Center features an attraction called Tilt, which literally tilts visitors to a 30-degree angle so they can look down onto Michigan Avenue.
-Admission is $18 for adults and $12 for kids, but there's a 10 percent discount when buying online.
+The 360 Chicago observatory on the 94th floor of 875 N. Michigan Ave. features an attraction called Tilt, which literally tilts visitors to a 30-degree angle so they can look down onto Michigan Avenue.
+Admission is to the observation deck is $23 for adults and $16 for kids in the summer and $21 and $14 otherwise.
+But there's a 10 percent discount when buying online.
 Another option: Visit the Signature Lounge, on the 96th floor of this 100-story tower, where a beer costs less than observatory admission but offers the same view (minus the tilt).

 Height: 1,136 feet